-The Board has an Audit and Risk Committee.
-The Audit and Risk Committee comprises Ms Y. Broughton, Mr M. Botha, Mr P. Sullivan, Mr H. Price and Mr M. Potts, all of whom are Non-Executive Directors and all of whom, other than Mr P. Sullivan, are independent.
+The Company has an Audit and Risk Committee.
+As at 30 June 2018, the Audit and Risk Committee comprised of Ms Y. Broughton, Mr M. Botha, Mr P. Sullivan, Mr H. Price and Mr M. Potts, all of whom are Non-Executive Directors and all of whom, other than Mr P. Sullivan, are independent as at the date of this statement.

 The Audit and Risk Committee is chaired by Ms Y. Broughton, who is not the Chairman of the Board.

 All members of the Audit and Risk Committee consider themselves to be financially literate and have significant understanding of the industry in which the Company operates.
-The attendance record in the current year of members at the Committee meetings is noted in the Directors' Report under the heading "Directors' Meetings" in the Annual Report.
+The attendance record of Audit and Risk Committee members at Audit and Risk Committee meetings for the year ended 30 June 2018 is noted in the Directors' Report under the heading "Directors' Meetings" in the Annual Report.